 Call 800-903-6066 to get a free consultation on Missouri Group Health Insurance & Employee Benefit Plans.

 One vital service we offer to our clients is to perform a yearly audit to make sure that their program continues to meet the requirements of the Affordable Care Act.
-Of course, we make sure your plan stays in line with all local, state, and federal laws, but complying with the ACA is essential.
+Of course, we make sure your health plan stays in line with all local, state, and federal laws, but complying with the ACA is essential.
 As long as you meet the requirements, you can avoid government penalties, and you may also qualify for some tax breaks.

 Are you looking for Missouri Group Health Insurance & Employee Benefits Plans?
 Click the quote button to get an instant quote.

 Many employers provide employees with benefits in addition to their salary.
-Some of the most common employee benefits include life insurance, retirement plans, 401(k) plans, paid leaves, disability insurance, and medical insurance.
+Some of the most common employee benefits include life insurance, retirement plans, 401(k) plans, paid leaves, disability insurance, and medical plans.
 Some employers may also provide other benefits to employees and their families, including vision and dental insurance, legal insurance, pet insurance, and college debt relief.

 In general, the cost of employee health insurance depends on several factors, including the insurer, the type of plan, the location of the business, the plan’s features, and the employer’s contribution.
-Any company providing health insurance (including the large employers that are obligated to do so) must ensure that the employee contribution is less than 9.12 percent of their gross income.
+Any insurance company offering health insurance (including the large employers that are obligated to do so) must ensure that the employee contribution is less than 9.12 percent of their gross income.

 We’re ready to help!
 Call today: 800-903-6066